Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • 32 GB RAM: Llama 2 13B in Q5_K_M or 70B in Q3_K_M (slow but viable).

-• MacBook with Apple Silicon: leverage unified memory; M1/M2 Pro+ run 13B Q4 reasonably smoothly.
+• MacBook with Apple Silicon: unified memory M1/M2 Pro+ runs 13B Q4 reasonably smoothly.

 The GGUF Format

 llama.cpp initially used GGML as the file format.
 In August 2023, GGUF was introduced as successor — more extensible and with better-structured metadata.
-If you download models from Hugging Face in 2023 and beyond, GGUF is the standard format.
+If you download models from Hugging Face[2] from 2023 on, GGUF is the standard format.

 The format wraps quantized weights, vocabulary, tokenizer config, and hyperparameters — all in a single self-contained file.